rakeshvar/rnn_ctc/README.md

  * Free [Preprint](http://www.cs.toronto.edu/~graves/preprint.pdf)

 ## Credits
-* Theano implementation of CTC by [Shawn Tan](https://github.com/shawntan/rnn-experiment/)
+* Theano implementation of CTC by [Shawn Tan](https://github.com/shawntan/theano-ctc/)

 ## Dependencies
 * Numpy
 * Theano

-Can easily port to python2 by adding the following line where necessary:
+Can easily port to python2 by adding lines like these where necessary:
 ``` python
 from __future__ import print_function
 ```